-The case holds three extra charges, giving 24+ hours of listening time before you need to find a power socket.
-It takes around an hour and a half for the earbuds to go from empty to full, with a ten-minute quick charge giving 90 minutes of listening time.
+The case holds two extra charges, giving 24+ hours of listening time before you need to find a power socket.
+It takes around an hour and a half for the earbuds to go from empty to full, with a five minute quick charge giving an hour of listening time.

-Noise-cancellation typically isn’t great on wireless earbuds, thanks to the small size and limited battery life.
-While the WF-1000XM3’s still won’t block out as much low-end sound as the equivalent over-ear models, they’re surprisingly good at it, and noticeably better than almost all of the competition.
+Noise cancellation typically isn’t great on wireless earbuds, thanks to the small size and limited battery life.
+While the WF-1000XM4’s still won’t block out as much low-end sound as the equivalent over-ear models, they’re surprisingly good at it, and noticeably better than almost all of the competition.

-While they probably won’t eliminate the engine drone on an overnight flight entirely, they still do an impressive job of blocking outside noise and will make a big difference to your “enjoyment” of long plane and bus rides.
+While they probably won’t eliminate the engine drone on an overnight flight entirely, they still do a very good job of blocking outside noise and will make a big difference to your “enjoyment” of long plane and bus rides.

 Sound quality, too, is impressive for a set of wireless earbuds.
 Bass is strong and distinct, while mid notes are crisp and clear for music and podcasts.
 Whatever you’re listening to is likely to sound surprisingly good with these earbuds.

-Other useful features from the over-ear model include adjustable levels of Ambient Sound (which lets in some outside noise when you want to hear it,) for instance, and a “Quick Attention” mode where holding your hand over the left-hand earbud brings in outside sound like boarding calls.
+Other useful features from the over-ear model include adjustable levels of Ambient Sound (which lets in some outside noise when you want to hear it,) for instance, and a “Quick Attention” mode where long-tapping the left-hand earbud brings in outside sound like boarding calls.

 Take either earbud out, and playback pauses automatically.
 Stick it back in, and your music, podcast, or audiobook resumes where it left off.

 Pairing is seamless via either NFC or Bluetooth, and connections remain reliable even at some distance.
 Each earbud maintains its own Bluetooth connection to the source device, making for better audio syncing when watching a video.

 The XF-1000XM4’s aren’t quite perfect, however.
-You probably shouldn’t buy these earbuds if you plan to make a lot of phone calls with them.
-The microphones often pick up too much background noise, and call recipients often complain of muffled or echoing sound.
-You’ll fare better in quiet environments, but they’re not great even then.
+You probably shouldn’t buy them if you plan to make a lot of phone calls with them.
+The microphones often pick up too much background noise, and call recipients sometimes complain of muffled or echoing sound.
+You’ll be fine in quiet environments, but less so in noisy or windy ones.